brucedonovan/endorsable/README.md

 ## Overview

-The `Endorsable` solidty contract is designed to be inherited by other contracts, providing a structured mechanism for managing endorsements.
+The `Endorsable` solidty contract is designed to be inherited by other contracts, providing a structured standardised mechanism for managing endorsements.
 It ensures that endorsements are explicitly requested, granted, revoked, or removed, making it ideal for use cases where verification, trust, and reputation tracking are essential.

 ### **Key Benefits**

 - **Standardized Endorsement Workflow**: Any subscribing contract can be endorsed by any other contracts or EOAs (only if requested).
 - **Trust & Reputation Management**: Useful in permissioned environments like DAOs, audits, and credentialing.
 - **Security & Transparency**: The contract is designed to be as simple/clear as possible.
 It is also built with OpenZeppelin’s `Ownable` contract for uncomplicated access control.
+(TODO: consider `ownership2step` extension )

 ### **Potential Use Cases**